ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-01-17-hello-world.md

 Phew!
 Took me quite some time to finally set-up my GitHub pages.
 All thanks to this [tutorial](http://jmcglone.com/guides/github-pages/), and I was able to build this in no time.
 For the longest time, I've been using Wordpress as my platform.
 But upon chancing about the control and freedom that
-GitHub Pages offers, I quickly jumped into this platform!
+GitHub Pages offers, I quickly jumped into this platform<!--more-->
+!

 Anyway, welcome to my blog!